18F/cookiecutter-django/README.rst

 * Instructions for deploying to PythonAnywhere_
 * Works with Python 2.7.x or 3.5.x
 * Run tests with unittest or py.test
-* Sets up starter API at /api/v1
+* Sets up starter API at /api/v1, Swagger at /api/v1/docs/

 Optional Integrations